Damian21214/ToDoEduApplication/README.md

 The above `ExampleService` is just a typical Spring bean but annotated with @Service.
 This annotation also allows for automatic detection of classes for dependency injection when annotation-based configuration and classpath scanning are used.

+## Step 7.
+REST Controller enrichment

+Server-side HTML rendering, AJAX, and Single Page Applications (SPA) are three different approaches to building web applications.

+### Brief comparison

+1. Server-side HTML rendering: In this approach, the server generates the HTML content and sends it to the client whenever a request is made.
+The server processes the request, retrieves data from the database, and generates the HTML dynamically.
+The entire page is then sent to the client for display.
+This approach is traditional and has been widely used for many years.

+2. AJAX (Asynchronous JavaScript and XML): AJAX allows for asynchronous communication between the client and server without requiring a full page reload.
+With AJAX, the client can make requests to the server in the background and receive data in various formats, such as JSON or XML.
+The client-side JavaScript then updates the HTML content dynamically based on the received data.
+This approach provides a more interactive user experience as it allows for partial updates without reloading the entire page.

+3. Single Page Applications (SPA): SPAs are web applications that load a single HTML page initially and then dynamically update the content as the user interacts with the application.
+SPAs rely heavily on JavaScript frameworks like React, Angular, or Vue.js to handle routing, data fetching, and rendering on the client-side.
+The server primarily serves as an API endpoint, providing data to the client as requested.
+SPAs offer a highly responsive and fluid user experience as they minimize page reloads.

+Each approach has its own advantages and considerations.
+Server-side HTML rendering is simpler to implement and provides good initial page load performance.
+AJAX allows for partial updates and can enhance interactivity, but it requires more complex client-side code.
+SPAs provide a highly interactive and seamless user experience but can be more complex to develop and maintain.